 Our Permanent Impairment Claims specialists understand every nuance of the assessment process.
 We connect you with DVA-experienced medical assessors who know how to document your impairments properly.
 We make sure your lifestyle rating accurately reflects your daily challenges.

-The average PI claim currently takes 143.8 days to process.
+The average PI claim currently takes around 12 months or longer to process.
 Errors or missing documentation can add months to this timeline.
 Professional assistance significantly reduces processing delays and increases your chances of receiving appropriate compensation first time.

 Reaching certain impairment point thresholds unlocks benefits beyond basic compensation.
 At 60 points under MRCA, you qualify for the DVA Gold Card, providing comprehensive healthcare coverage for all conditions, not just accepted ones.